pachyderm/docs-content/latest/set-up/authorization/permissions.md

 ## Admin Roles

-### clusterAdminRole
+### clusterAdmin

-The ClusterAdminRole includes all of the previous permissions, plus the following:
+The `clusterAdmin` role includes all of the previous permissions, plus the following:

  | Permission |
 |---|